nspcc-dev/neofs-spec/06-blockchain/03-netmap.md

 func NewEpoch(epochNum int)
 ```

-NewEpoch method changes the epoch number up to the provided epochNum argument\.
-It can be invoked only by Alphabet nodes\.
-If provided epoch number is less than the current epoch number or equals it\, the method throws panic\.
+NewEpoch method changes the epoch number up to the provided epochNum argument.
+It can be invoked only by Alphabet nodes.
+If provided epoch number is less than the current epoch number or equals it, the method throws panic.

-When epoch number is updated\, the contract sets storage node candidates as the current network map\.
-The contract also invokes NewEpoch method on Balance and Container contracts\.
+When epoch number is updated, the contract sets storage node candidates as the current network map.
+The contract also invokes NewEpoch method on Balance and Container contracts.

-It produces NewEpoch notification\.
+It produces NewEpoch notification.

 ##### SetConfig